 |Université Paris Diderot – Paris 7, France||Master en « Analyse et Politique Economiques »||Master degree in Economic Analysis and Policy||X||X||X|

-The EPOG programme delivers a single diploma for Option I, the Master’s degree of the University Paris 13, and a double diploma for Option II, with University Paris 7.
+For the one-year programme, the EPOG programme delivers a single diploma for Option I, the Master’s degree of the University Paris 13 for Option I, and the degree from University Paris 7 for Option II.

 - Learning Outcomes

 The new and innovative feature of EPOG 2.0 relies on the dual skill set of expertise it provides:

 – an expertise in one of two crucial fields organized as distinct options of the programme and

 – a wide and “systemic” understanding of economic policies.